-- Geography Major students are encouraged to take more number of credits beyond the minimum requirement. - # Candidates who opt to declare two major programmes offered by the Faculty of Social Sciences should avoid selecting overlapping pre-requisites. - [^] Geography Major students must take at least 18 credits of Level 300 or above disciplinary courses (excluding GEOG4001 Overseas field trip) - ~ Candidates who opt to declare double majors in Geography, Politics and Public Administration, Psychology, Sociology and Social Work and Social Administration are allowed to undertake 24 credits of free electives, to fulfil the Faculty off-campus learning courses for the second major.
+^{} Geography Major students are encouraged to take more number of credits beyond the minimum requirement.

+- ^ Geography Major students must take at least 18 credits of Level 300 or above disciplinary courses (excluding GEOG4001 Overseas field trip) - ~ Candidates who opt to declare double majors in Geography, Politics and Public Administration, Sociology and Social Policy and Social Development are allowed to undertake 24 credits of advanced free electives, to fulfil the Faculty off-campus learning courses for the second major.